 I suppose the difference is more obvious in me with the shedding of make-up, hair styling and jewelry, but although it may not show as much, Don too has become far more relaxed and casual about his appearance.

-This photo was literally taken today at a country wedding we wandered into across the river from Yangon, Myanmar.
-Lots more photos of that event to come when I eventually get to the Myanmar blog posts.
+This photo was taken today at a country wedding we wandered into across the river from Yangon, Myanmar.
+There will be many more photos of that event when I eventually get to the Myanmar posts.
 Needless to say we were dressed for the occasion.
 Not.

 © Alison Louise Armstrong and Adventures in Wonderland – not just a travel blog, 2010-2013.